laminas/laminas-servicemanager-migration/docs/book/v1/migrate-implements-factory-interface-to-use-psr-container.md

 }
 </code></pre>
 <!-- markdownlint-restore -->

-To add return type by new instance creation like above, we can use [`ReturnTypeFromReturnNewRector` TypeDeclaration rule](https://github.com/rectorphp/rector/blob/main/docs/rector_rules_overview.md#returntypefromreturnnewrector).

 - Sort use statement, to sort it, we may require coding style tool for it, for example: [PHP-CS-Fixer](https://github.com/FriendsOfPHP/PHP-CS-Fixer) or [PHP_CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer)